EOP-OMB/federal-program-inventory/website/_program/TC.144.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: Under the baseline tax system, all compensation, including dedicated payments and in-kind benefits, should be included in taxable income.
-In contrast, most of the military disability pension income received by current disabled military retirees is excluded from their income subject to tax.
+objective: Under the baseline tax system, all compensation, including dedicated and deferred payments, should be included in taxable income.
+In contrast, the Social Security Equivalent Benefit paid to railroad retirees and the disabled is not generally subject to the income tax unless the recipient’s modified gross income reaches a certain threshold under current law.
+See provision number 161, Social Security benefits for retired and disabled workers and spouses, dependents, and survivors, for a discussion of the threshold.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":300000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":300000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":230000000.0}]'
 outlays: null
 permalink: /program/TC.144.html
 popular_name: ''